 One occasion when it’s risky to preheat is when other metals restrict the casting.
 The casting will have no room to expand, and it will crack.
 You should detach parts before preheating them.

 The best way to preheat cast iron is with an oven.
 Inside an oven, the casting will preheat evenly at a steady rate.
 After that, if you don’t have an oven or the casting is too big, you can use oxyfuel equipment or a simple propane torch if the casting is small.

 You preheat the entire workpiece evenly, not just locally where you are going to weld.
-That takes time and costs a lot, but uneven preheating can cause cracking.
+That increases the time and costs, but uneven preheating can cause cracking.
 The colder part will absorb the heat and harden the area you try to weld.

 If you want to use a flame torch to warm the casting, make sure to move it around and focus on the thicker sections.

 It would be helpful to put firebricks around the casting when you preheat so they can keep it warm during welding.